Daniel J. O'Donnell: Career

-After graduating law school in 1984, O'Donnell worked for seven years as a public defender in the criminal defense division of Brooklyn’s Legal Aid Society before opening his own law firm on the Upper West Side.
+After graduating law school in 1984, O'Donnell worked for seven years as a public defender in the criminal defense division of Brooklyn's Legal Aid Society before opening his own law firm on the Upper West Side.
 His community practice helped clients with tenant representation, as well as civil rights litigation ranging from employee discrimination to First Amendment rights.
 Since 2002, he has represented the 69th District in the New York Assembly.

 O'Donnell first ran for the legislature in 1998, making an unsuccessful bid for the New York State Senate in the 30th district; he lost the Democratic primary to Eric Schneiderman.

 When Assemblyman Edward C. Sullivan announced his retirement in 2002, O'Donnell was one of eight Democrats who entered the race to succeed him.
 In the crowded primary election held on September 10, 2002, O'Donnell won 34 percent of the vote, twice as much as his nearest competitor.
 In the general election that followed, he prevailed with 82 percent of the vote.

 O'Donnell is the first openly gay man elected to the New York State Assembly.

 O'Donnell ran uncontested in the 2008 and 2010 general elections.
 He was opposed in the September 13, 2016 Democratic Primary by Steven M. Appel, but won over 73% of the vote.

 In 2008, O'Donnell was considered by New York Governor David Paterson to fill the Senate vacancy created by the appointment of Hillary Clinton as President Obama's Secretary of State.
 Paterson ultimately appointed upstate Congresswoman Kirsten Gillibrand to the seat.

 In 2019, O'Donnell sought the New York City Public Advocate seat being vacated by Letitia James, who had been elected for New York State attorney general.
 He was defeated in the Democratic primary by Jumaane Williams.

-Committees

-As of 2017, O'Donnell serves as Chair of the Assembly Committee on Tourism, Parks, Arts and Sports Development and Chair of the Subcommittee on Criminal Procedure.
-Previously, O'Donnell served as Chair of the Assembly Committee Corrections, Assembly Committee on Ethics and Guidance, as well as Chair of the Subcommittee on Criminal Procedure of the Assembly Judiciary Committee.
-He also serves on a number of full committees, namely: